 - ‘Baby Doc’ Duvalier, Haiti – 600 million

 This list does naturally not include assets of monarchs such as the Sultan of Brunei, who have no need of pilfering because the country belongs to them by law anyway.
 Or of dictators like Wladimir Putin, whose estimated 125 billion booty (plus a 17,000 sqft palace) officially does not belong to them, but is kept for them by friendly oligarchs.
 The listed sums must also be considered in relation to the economy of the country.
 To bag 600 million in grinding poor Haiti is a much more impressive performance than the lousy one billion that Milosevic could siphon off in industrialized Serbia.
 But as long as you’re neither a supervillain, nor a head of state, nor both at the same time, you have no choice but to use other means to acquire money.
 There’s also the method of buying something cheap and selling it dear.
-Not as profitable as being a head of state, but it still can produce some handsome gains (in US $):
+Not as profitable as being a head of state, but it still can produce some handsome gains (annual income in US $):